Additive manufacturing file format: History

 Since the mid-1980s, the STL file format has been the de facto industry standard for transferring information between design programs and additive manufacturing equipment.
 The STL format only contained information about a surface mesh, and had no provisions for representing color, texture, material, substructure, and other properties of the fabricated target object.
 As additive manufacturing technology evolved from producing primarily single-material, homogenous shapes to producing multi-material geometries in full color with functionally graded materials and microstructures, there was a growing need for a standard interchange file format that could support these features.
 A second factor that ushered the development of the standard was the improving resolution of additive manufacturing technologies.
 As the fidelity of printing processes approached micron scale resolution, the number of triangles required to describe smooth curved surfaces resulted in unacceptably large file sizes.

 During the 1990s and 2000s, a number of proprietary file formats have been in use by various companies to support specific features of their manufacturing equipment, but the lack of an industry-wide agreement prevented widespread adoption of any single format.
 In 2006, Jonathan D. Hiller and Hod Lipson presented an initial version of AMF dubbed "STL 2.0".
 In January 2009, a new ASTM Committee F42 on Additive Manufacturing Technologies was established, and a design subcommittee was formed to develop a new standard.
 A survey was conducted in late 2009 leading to over a year of deliberations on the new standard.
 The resulting first revision of the AMF standard became official on May 2, 2011.

 During the July 2013 meetings of ASTM's F42 and ISO's TC261 in Nottingham (UK), the Joint Plan for Additive Manufacturing Standards Development was approved.
 Since then, the AMF standard is managed jointly by ISO and ASTM.

 Sample file

 Below is a simple AMF file describing a pyramid made of two materials, adapted from the AMF tutorial (548 bytes compressed).
-To create this AMF file, copy and paste the text below text into a text editor or an xml editor, and save the file as "pyramid.amf".
+To create this AMF file, copy and paste the text below into a text editor or an xml editor, and save the file as "pyramid.amf".
 Then compress the file with ZIP, and rename the file extension from ".zip" to ".zip.amf".